RachnaMohapatra/semantic-search-cache-api/README.md

 FastAPI automatically generates Swagger UI documentation for testing and exploring endpoints.

+### Frontend Search Interface

+A simple HTML/CSS/JavaScript frontend is included for interacting with the API through a user-friendly search interface.

 ---

 ## Dataset

-The project uses a Flipkart Product Dataset containing approximately 12,000+ products across multiple categories.
+The project uses a Flipkart Product Dataset containing approximately **12,000+ products** across multiple categories.

 Categories include: